RainerRoss/Chatserver/README.md

 http://yourip:8020/

-If the port `8020` is used on your machine please use another port and change it in the `chatserver.js` check the port on IBM i:
+If the port `8020` is used on your machine please use another port and change it in the `chatserver.js Statement 27` check the port on IBM i:

 ```